Nevarif/the-celestial-isle/content/ttrpgs/Nevarif - The Celestial Isle/Toothpick.md

 ---
 # [[Toothpick]]

-Toothpick is a village elder who has raised and trained the young Kobold orphans at [[The Village of Halflings and Kobolds]].
+Toothpick is a village elder who has raised and trained the young Kobold orphans at [[Half Bold Village]].